 2 cups roasted hazlenuts (or 2 cups hazlenut butter)

 1/2 cup rice/oat milk (you can also use water)

 A pinch of salt

-Start by processing the almonds (or oats if your using) into a flour consistency, then add all the other ingredients and process again, until every things totally combined and uber sticky and delicious
+Start by processing the almonds (or oats if your using) into a flour consistency, then add all the other ingredients and process again, until every thing is totally combined and uber sticky and delicious.

 Gently grease your dish with coconut oil or olive oil.

-When your planning to serve add the nut butter filling into the base and top with your desired toppings!
+When you’re ready to serve add the nut butter filling into the base and top with your desired toppings!